 Senior fellow Mary Kay Fox received the 2013 Leadership and Expertise Award from the Tufts University Friedman School of Nutrition.

-Survey associate Matthew Anderson and survey specialist Lindsay Wood received the 2012 American Association for Public Opinion Research Burns "Bud" Roper Fellow Award, which recognizes individuals who have recently started careers in survey or public opinion research.
-Survey specialists Jillian Stein, Raquel af Ursin, and Rebecca Weiner were the 2008, 2009, and 2011 recipients, respectively.
+Survey specialist Amanda Skaff was the 2014 recipient of the American Association for Public Opinion Research Burns "Bud" Roper Fellow Award, which recognizes individuals who have recently started careers in survey or public opinion research.
+Survey associate Matthew Anderson and survey specialist Lindsay Wood were the 2012 recipients.
+Survey specialists Jillian Stein, Raquel af Ursin, Rebecca Weiner, and Ashley Kopack Klein were the 2008, 2009, 2011, and 2013 recipients, respectively.

 Margaret Hargreaves, senior researcher, was the recipient of the 2011 Marcia Guttentag American Evaluation Association Promising New Evaluator Award.
 The award is presented to a promising new evaluator during the first five years after completion of a master's or doctoral degree for work consistent with the AEA Guiding Principles for Evaluators.